salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2015-11-20-create-apps-certificate-troubleshooting.md

 1. One for the development version of your app
 1. One for the published production version of your app.

 These separate certificates may expire on different days, independent of the other certificate.
 Some certificates may use password protection.
-The Marketing Cloud cannot use password-protected certificates without the client-provided password.
+Marketing Cloud cannot use password-protected certificates without the client-provided password.

 ## Detailed Instructions With Screenshots